29 Nov In the Mist

 “How can you even tell in this?” my friend gestured around at the white landscape.

-I looked around and realised for the first time how blindingly white it all seemed.
+I looked around and realized for the first time how blindingly white it all seemed.
 It was then that I saw something else in the mist.

 Glancing back at Lesley, I saw that my companion had seen the figure too.
 It was hard to properly see, but it definitely looked like someone else had gotten caught in the ridiculous weather as well.
 Some poor bugger was stumbling around looking lost.
 I sighed, and was just about to say I was going to go fetch them and take them back with us, when Lesley spoke first.